Alma, New Brunswick: Notable people

 Alma was the birthplace of Molly Kool, who in 1939 became Master Mariner for offshore sailing, a captain, a first in the Western World, sailing a commercial Bay of Fundy scow sloop between ports.
 A monument on the Alma waterfront marks her accomplishment.

 Images

 Climate

-Alma has a relatively cool, wet and snowy humid continental climate with significant seasonal differences in spite of its near-ocean location.
+Alma has a relatively cool, wet and snowy maritime climate with significant seasonal differences in spite of its near-ocean location.
 Summers are warm but relatively short, whereas winters are relatively cold but milder than inland areas.